dazacode/Projecthaku/README.md

 Project Haku is an AI-powered Japanese learning assistant that helps users practice and learn Japanese through interactive conversations.
 Built with Next.js 13, Supabase, and modern web technologies.

+[This project is broken, which is why I've decided to open source if anyone want to contribute through it]

 ## Features

 - 🤖 AI-powered Japanese learning assistant